GuiLima2304/GuiLima2304/README.md

 ### Hi there, I'm Guilherme 👋

-- 🌱 I’m currently studying to improve my skills in React
+- 🌱 I’m currently studying to improve my skills in Java
-- 👯 I’m front-end developer
+- 👯 I’m front-end developer, studying to be full-stack
 - 💬 Ask me about anything
 - ⚡ Fun fact: I really like keyboards